BROUTE: a benchmark suite for the implementation of standard vehicle routing algorithms: The benchmarks

 \section{The benchmarks}

 We consider five different benchmark algorithms that perform tasks commonly encountered in transport optimization.
 Together they capture key aspects of computationally intensive tasks in heuristics and exact methods for transport optimization, although they do not necessarily use the most efficient algorithm to solve the problem they are tackling.
 Additionally, we believe that they also capture such aspects for other fields of application of operations research, such as e.g. scheduling.
 For the sake of simplicity, we consider the symmetric travelling salesperson problem (TSP) as a base problem, i.e. input data are in the form of a symmetric distance matrix while a solution is a permutation.
 However some benchmark algorithms solve different problems than the TSP based on these TSP data, as described below.
-We do not provide abstract algorithms for each algorithms; instead, we refer to the actual implementations, all available at \url{https://github.com/fa-bien/broute}.
-In particular, the Python implementation is close to pseudo-code.
+Abstract algorithms are providex in Appendix~\ref{app:abstract}.
+The implementations are all available at \url{https://github.com/fa-bien/broute}.

 All five benchmarking algorithms described below are deterministic.
+In cases where we want to capture the features of a stochastic algorithm, we simulate randomness in a deterministic fashion for the sake of reproducibility.
 Additionally, the input provided to them is also deterministic, i.e. each implementation receives the exact same inputs and performs the same operations from these inputs.
 For that purpose, we generate various instance files, each with a given size $n$, which represents the number of vertices in the graph, and a number $p$ of permutations.
 A permutation is a solution to the TSP.
 Vertex coordinates are generated randomly in $[0, 100)$.
 Let $d_{ij}$ be the Euclidean distance between $i$ and $j$, then the distance considered is $c_{ij} = \lfloor 100 d_{ij} \rfloor$.
 Since it is an integer number, it is sufficient to use integer number representation to compute the cost of a TSP solution; however certain benchmarks use floating-point number representation, as explained below.
 Each instance file contains one $n \times n$ distance matrix as well as $p$ randomly generated permutations, which are used as starting \emph{seeds} for the algorithms (e.g. as starting solution for 2-opt).

 Since the same instance files are given to each implementation, all implementations perform the same operations and return the same result.
 In order to control result integrity we use a mechanism similar to \emph{checksum}.
 The checksum calculation for applying a certain algorithm using a given permutation as starting seed differs based on the algorithm and is explained separately for each algorithm below.
 The checksum calculation for an instance file is the sum of checksum values over all permutations in that instance file.